krolhm/krolhm/README.md

 🔭 I'm currently on my plans for school 42

-🌱 I am improving my knowledge in C ++
+💾 I recode the containers of the stl in C ++

 💬 Ask me if you need any help